earlfogel/food/README.md

 1-2 cup chicken broth<br/>
 1/2 lb grated cabbage (e.g. a package of cole slaw)<br/>
 1 sweet potato, peeled and chopped<br/>
+1 small cauliflower, chopped<br/>
+1 cup green beans<br/>
-1 small cauliflower, chopped (or broccoli or zuccini)<br/>
+1 cup broccoli or zuccini, chopped (optional)<br/>
 3 carrots, chopped<br/>
 3 tbsp fish sauce<br/>
 oil, for cooking<br/>
+1 cup peanut butter (less, optional)</br>

 Fry chicken in 2 tbsp oil til brown, then set aside.

-Brown onion, garlic and ginger in 2 tbsp oil until translucent, then add salt and tomato.
+Brown onion, garlic and ginger in 2 tbsp oil until translucent, then add tomato.
 When warm, add chicken broth, chicken and vegetables.
 This fills a large pot.

 Simmer about 1 hour, until chicken is tender.
+Add fish sauce and salt to taste.

-Serve with bread or rice.
+Serve with rice and bread.

-Peanut butter was included in original recipe, but it's not needed, so let people add it on their own, if they want.
+I leave out the peanut butter and let people add it themselves, if they want.

 ## Beet Borscht